Dr Alice Hughes

 University of Exeter Medical School, RILD Building, RD&E Hospital Wonford, Barrack Road, Exeter, EX2 5DW, UK

 Alice is a clinical trainee in Obstetrics & Gynaecology with a particular interest in Maternal and Fetal Medicine.
-Her interest in research began whilst studying for her medical degree at the Universities of Exeter and Plymouth and she became interested in Genetics during a BSc in Reproductive and Developmental Sciences at Imperial College London.
+Her interest in research began whilst studying for her medical degree at the Universities of Exeter and Plymouth.
+She became interested in Genetics during a BSc in Reproductive and Developmental Sciences at Imperial College London.
 She went on to work as an Academic Foundation Doctor in Exeter and completed a MSc in Genomic Medicine alongside her research work.
 Following an Academic Clinical Fellowship in Cambridge, Alice has returned to the South West to complete a PhD and build upon her previous research in Exeter, focusing on birth weight, genetics and fetal insulin.

 - BSc (Hons) Medical Sciences with Reproductive and Developmental Sciences, Imperial College London, 2014